Students can visit High Plains Elementary Library daily for both educational purposes and personal interests.

 Yes, we perform readers' advisory and help guide students to books that they will enjoy and can read independently, but sometimes it is okay for them to choose something too easy for fun or too hard and learn a lesson.
 If you notice your child is consistently bringing home library books at an inappropriate low or high level, please discuss this with your child or ask me for ideas or tips.

-If you have any concerns or questions about these procedures, please send me an email at firstname.lastname@example.org or call 719-234-4700 to discuss them!
+If you have any concerns or questions about these procedures, please send an email to Mrs. Leach at firstname.lastname@example.org or call 719-234-4700 to discuss them!